Royal Grammar School, Newcastle upon Tyne: Magazines

 The school magazine, Novo, comes out annually.
 A student-run newspaper, the Issue, came into being in the late 1990s; after a period of inactivity, it was relaunched as the re-Issue in September 2003.
 It ran roughly twice per term until its demise in summer 2005, but was replaced in early 2006 by The Grammar.
 At the end of the 2009–2010 academic year, The Grammar folded.
 In 2011 a new magazine called Vox was set up but is currently out of print.
 In 2017, an online group RGmemeS came into being.
 It is currently inactive.

-Other

-From 1965, the school held a "Prizegiving" ceremony each November, to recognise academic achievement and bring the school together.
-Due to declining interest by parents, students, and teachers, the school replaced this in 2007 with a series of smaller gatherings and a public festival.

-However, in 2009, Headmaster Bernard Trafford announced that a new Prizegiving ceremony, "RGS Day", would be hosted on the Saturday of the penultimate week of the school year.

-The former Head of Drama, Jeremy Thomas, who had taught at the school for 28 years prior to leaving due to ill health, died December 2006.
-Thomas had campaigned for years for a new Performing Arts Centre, but died before being able to see the finished product.